Can You Trust Fake Meat? Here’s Why Vegan Food Isn’t “Just Another Fad”

 The most recent example is a Bloomberg article.
 An article titled “Fake Meat Was Supposed to Rescue the Planet” was just published by a worldwide news organization.
 That Was Nothing More than the Latest Fad.”

-The post featured a major photo of a frozen vegan that didn't look very appealing, and it used selective data.
+The post featured a major photo of a frozen vegan burger that didn’t look very appealing, and it used selective data.
 As well as “editorialized framing” and “one-sided stories,” as described by Impossible Foods.

 We're sick of hearing all the misinformation that's been spread about this field, and it's about time that the truth be told.